Technique #1 Strip-Piecing

 Click on the 'Stamp Out Math' image to the right to download your free Rail Fence quilt block cutting chart to help you easily identify strip widths and numbers of strips to cut for a variety of finished block sizes.

-Click here for instructions for more beginner-friendly quilt block patterns for the basic building blocks of quilting including:
+Click here for instructions for more beginner-friendly quilt block patterns in our basic building blocks of quilting series, including:

-Rail Fence quilt block, Half Square Triangles, Quarter Square Triangles, 4-Patch, 9-Patch, Square in a Square, Triangle in a Square and Flying Geese.
+Rail Fence blocks, Half Square Triangles, Quarter Square Triangles, 4-Patch, 9-Patch, Square in a Square, Triangle in a Square, Corner Beams and Flying Geese.